 long chain of U shaped iron bars is required.

-platform and supporting half solenoids can move along an indefinite length of track
+Figure 8.
+The platform and supporting half solenoids can move along an indefinite length of track

 details of the electromagnetic coupling.